GDPR, Data Privacy, Right to be Forgotten, Consent Management, Compliance

 GDPR establishes seven foundational principles that data teams must embed into their technical architecture: lawfulness, fairness, and transparency; purpose limitation; data minimization; accuracy; storage limitation; integrity and confidentiality; and accountability.
 These principles translate into specific technical requirements that affect every layer of your data infrastructure.

 The principle of data minimization requires teams to collect only what is necessary for specific purposes.
 In practice, this means implementing schema validation and filtering mechanisms at ingestion points.
 For streaming platforms like Apache Kafka, this might involve deploying data governance tools that enforce field-level policies before messages reach downstream consumers.
+For guidance on detecting and handling sensitive data in streams, see PII Detection and Handling in Event Streams and PII Leakage Prevention.

 Storage limitation demands that personal data be retained only as long as necessary.
-Data teams must implement automated retention policies with configurable time-to-live (TTL) settings across all storage layers—from streaming platforms to data warehouses and analytics databases.
+Data teams must implement automated retention policies with configurable time-to-live (TTL) settings across all storage layers, from streaming platforms to data warehouses and analytics databases.

 Technical Implementation of Data Subject Rights